-Like collars, cuffs are an important part of any shirt.
-Every type of cuff speaks volumes about your shirt and your chosen style of dress.
+Like collars, cuffs are an important part of any shirt and speak volumes about your chosen style of dress.
 In fact, the style of cuff you choose will play a great role in dictating the entire’s outfits level of formality.

+Therefore, it’s quite essential to learn a bit about shirt cuffs to help you master your wardrobe.
 In the following guide, we will explore cuffs in detail.
-You will learn about the various different styles, how they’re worn and their various different standards of formality.
+You will learn about the various styles, how they’re worn and their different standards of formality:

 See All Our Shirt Content!